 Despite living in a U.S territory, DC residents still pay federal income tax.
 DC also depends on Congress to pass its laws and emergency bills, unlike other states.
 Oye is fighting to change that.
 Learn more about why we need DC statehood now more than ever.

-Oye Owolewa is DC's Democratic Nominee for U.S. Representative.
-He fights for equality and
+Oye Owolewa is DC's U.S. Representative-elect.
+He fights for equality and DC statehood.

 Lack of Voting Representation

 Currently, DC residents lack voting representation in Congress.
 While DC residents pay the highest taxes per capita, we lack input in the national lawmaking process.
 For example, in the case of our fight against the coronavirus, DC residents are unable to elect leaders who can pass laws to increase paid sick leave coverage, unemployment protections and health care expansions.
 Once DC becomes a state, DC elected officials can bring our values and perspectives to the national law making process.

 Making Laws in DC

 Right now, laws passed in DC must go through Congress for final approval.
 While every governor can immediately pass emergency bills to protect residents, DC leadership does not have that ability.
 Once DC becomes the 51st state, laws can be passed in DC without federal intervention.